TheRoddyWMS/Roddy-Default-Plugin/README.md

 The [PluginBase](https://github.com/TheRoddyWMS/Roddy-Base-Plugin) provides a base class `BasePlugin` for the JVM-compiled code of all plugins.
 Roddy uses this JVM-compiled code to manage cluster jobs and do submission-time checks of input files (usually by accessing the files from the cluster's head-node).

-By contrast, the DefaultPlugin provides a wrapper script `wrapInScript.sh` which is used to wrap the top-level, bioinformatic (or "wrapped") script that are developed by workflow developers for each (cluster) job.
+By contrast, the DefaultPlugin provides a wrapper script `wrapInScript.sh` which is used to wrap the top-level, bioinformatic (or "wrapped") scripts that are developed by workflow developers for each (cluster) job.
 Roddy basically composes a command call for the `wrapInScript.sh`, which then sets up the environment for the wrapped script, calls the wrapped script, and eventually does some cleanup work.